 - Toilet facilities and showers at the site base

-Case study 1: The ‘Mountain Goats’ team from AEGIS London have been to every Cumbrian Challenge and are back again in 2016, led by Glen Pilkington.
+The ‘Mountain Goats’ team from AEGIS London have been to every Cumbrian Challenge, led by Glen Pilkington.

 Glen’s fundraising plan:

 - We try and maximise our contacts and in our working environment, people are very generous.
 So we do a company wide email and also email our personal contacts with a fundraising page.
 This tends to get us at least 50% of our total.

 - We also approach our company’s charity committee and up to date, we have received £200 per staff member competing, so £800 in total.

 - I have also done a supermarket collection which raised about £200.

 - Those are our three main methods, in addition to small collection boxes on our reception area.
 They are not particularly exciting ideas, but they work for us.